Hurricane.com since 1994

 For the North Atlantic...Caribbean Sea and the Gulf of Mexico:

-is possible by the middle of next week while it moves westward.
+is possible during the next few days while it moves